-Why we all need more fibre in our diets
+Why we all need more dietary fibre

 You may have seen research commissioned by the World Health Organisation that found at least 90% of us don’t get enough fibre in our diet.
 The results of the study, which focused on foods that were naturally high in fibre rather than supplement powders, suggested that 25-29g of fibre is an ‘adequate’ amount, but that we can reap huge benefits from consuming at least 30g per day.
 Despite the major health benefits that can be reaped from consuming more fibre, it was found that only 9% of adults in the UK reach this target.

 For those with IBS, a sudden increase in dietary fibre intake may worsen symptoms such as diarrhoea.
 If you already have issues with your gut health, it may be worth sticking to soluble fibre, found in foods such as apples, carrots and oatmeal.

 For most, the long-term benefits of eating more fibre are definitely worth it: The results of the study showed those eating most fibre had a 15-30% decrease in cardiovascular related death compared with those who eat the least amount of fibre.
 Other benefits included reducing incidences of coronary heart disease, colorectal cancer, type 2 diabetes and stroke by 16-24%.
 The study also found that moving to a high fibre diet is linked to lower cholesterol and bodyweight.

 Aside from the potential digestive issues of a sudden increase of our fibre levels, no risks were associated with dietary fibre, although if you suffer from low iron or mineral levels, consuming large amounts of whole grains may further lower these (fibre can bind with minerals and leach them out of our system).